B.A., Georgetown University (1975)

 After graduating from law school, Dick clerked for Justice William Duffy of the Delaware Supreme Court, one of the founding members of the firm that is now Bayard.
 Dick subsequently served as full-time counsel to the State Board of Education and then worked for and became a partner at another Wilmington firm.

 Dick was president of the Delaware State Bar Association from 1993 to 1994.
 He was founding Chair of that Association’s Environmental Law Section and he has also chaired the Association’s Intellectual Property Section.
-He is also a member of the American Bar Association and its Intellectual Property Law Section.
+He is also a member of the American Bar Association and its Intellectual Property Law and Litigation Sections.

-Dick has been listed in Best Lawyers® (The Best Lawyers in America® Copyright 2013 Woodward/White, Inc., Aiken, SC), under environmental law for more than fifteen years, and is now also recognized under administrative law.
-Recently, Dick was recognized as a leading attorney in the field of intellectual property in Delaware by Chambers USA 2006 through 2012.
-Dick is AV* rated Peer Review Rated by Martindale-Hubbell.*
+Dick has been listed in Best Lawyers® (The Best Lawyers in America® Copyright 2013 Woodward/White, Inc., Aiken, SC), for environmental law and administrative law for more than twenty years.
+Dick has been recognized as a leading attorney in the field of intellectual property in Delaware by Chambers USA since 2006.
+Dick is AV® Peer Review Rated by Martindale-Hubbell.*